bb-io/MicrosoftForms/README.md

 ![example](image/README/example.png)

-Here, whenever an email is received we perform email content classification using one of Cohere's models and then, based on its prediction, forward the message to a specific customer support specialist.
+Here, we send an answer to each question of each response to slack.

 <!-- end docs -->